19hours/sg-statutes/Acts/Income Tax Act.md

 [16/2004]

-(10B) Notwithstanding anything in this section, the Comptroller may furnish to any person specified in subsection (10C) any information —
+(10B) Despite anything in this section, the Comptroller may furnish to the head of a law enforcement agency any information —

-(a) which may be required for the purpose of investigating or prosecuting a person for an offence under Part VI of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
-65A), the predicate offence of which is an offence under this Act; or
+(a) that may be required by the law enforcement agency for the purpose of an investigation or prosecution of a person for an offence specified in the First or Second Schedule to the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
+65A); or

-(b) which the Comptroller has reasonable grounds to suspect affords evidence of the commission of an offence under Part VI of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act, the predicate offence of which is an offence under this Act,
+(b) that the Comptroller has reasonable grounds to suspect affords evidence of the commission of such an offence.

-and the specified person and persons under his command shall not further disclose such information except for the purpose of any investigation or prosecution referred to in paragraph (a).

-[21/2013]

-(10C) The persons specified for the purposes of subsection (10B) are as follows:

-(a) the Commissioner of Police;
+[Act 45 of 2018 wef 12/11/2018]

+(10C) The following persons, namely:

+(a) the head of a law enforcement agency to whom any information is furnished under subsection (10B) for the purpose mentioned in subsection (10B)(a);

-(b) the Director of the Commercial Affairs Department.
+(b) any person under the command of the head of the law enforcement agency;

-[21/2013]
+(c) any person to whom information is disclosed in compliance with this subsection,

+must not disclose to any other person such information except where it is necessary for that same purpose, and any person in paragraph (a), (b) or (c) who contravenes this subsection shall be guilty of an offence.

+[Act 45 of 2018 wef 12/11/2018]

 (11) Notwithstanding anything in this section, the Comptroller may lay a complaint of professional misconduct against any person in his professional dealings with the Comptroller to the appropriate authority empowered to take disciplinary action against the person and may in connection with the complaint furnish any relevant documents or information.